galaxyproject/training-material/topics/introduction/tutorials/getting-started-with-apollo/tutorial.md

 ### 1. GBrowse

 One of the earlier genome browsers, GBrowse did *not* support annotation.
 Think of it like the old Yahoo-maps.
 Instead of just clicking and dragging the map, you had to click where you wanted to go, wait a few seconds, and the new map would be displayed.
-It makes the process tedious.
+It was a tedious process.

 ![](../../images/getting-started-with-apollo-screenshots/3_gbrowse_from_gmod_wiki.png)

 ### 2. JBrowse

 JBrowse is used in Galaxy workflows for genome visualization.
 JBrowse is a more modern re-implementation of GBrowse.
-JBrowse is much more like Google Maps (or any other current web map service); you click and drag and can quickly browse around the genome, turning evidence tracks on and off where relevant.
+JBrowse is much more like Google Maps (or any other current web map service); you click and drag and can quickly browse around the genome, as well as turning evidence tracks on and off to display only the most pertainent information.
 Many labs have deployed JBrowse instances to help showcase their annotation efforts to the community, and to make their data accessible.
 FlyBase has produced a demo in JBrowse, displaying *Drosophila melanogaster*.
 Note that JBrowse is a **_static_** visualization tool.
 You cannot make any changes to the data, and you cannot make annotations and save them.
 It is a “Read Only” view of genomes and annotations.

 ![](../../images/getting-started-with-apollo-screenshots/4_jbrowse.png)